GPurgatorio/Master-Computer-Science-ICT/README.md

 Now some standard are trying to impose a common structure to the network elements (switch included) to facilitate the creation of standard orchestration and automation tools.

-The internal is made of a **control plane** which is configurable and a **data plane** where there are the ports.
+The internal is made of a **control plane** which is configurable and a **data plane** where there are the ports and where the actual switching is made.
 The control plain evolved during the years, now they run an OS and Intel CPU's.
 Through a CLI Command Line Interface it's possible to configure the control plain.
 Some exaples of command are:
 - show running config
 - show interfaces status
 - show vlan
 - config ( to enter in config mode)

 Some protocols in the switch (bold ones are important):
-- PING to test connectivity.
+- PING: to test connectivity.
-- LLDP Local Link Discovery Protocol ( a way to explore the graph).
+- LLDP: Local Link Discovery Protocol ( a way to explore the graph).
-- **STP** Spanning Tree Protocol (to avoid loops).
+- **STP**: Spanning Tree Protocol (to avoid loops).
-- RSTP Rapid-STP
+- RSTP: Rapid-STP
-- DCBX Data Center Bridging eXchange (QoS, priority)
+- DCBX: Data Center Bridging eXchange (QoS, priority)
-- PFC Priority Flow Control
+- PFC: Priority Flow Control
-- ETS Enanched Transmission Selection (priority)
+- ETS: Enanched Transmission Selection (priority)
-- **LACP**  Link Aggregation Control Protocol (use two wires as they are one).
+- **LACP**:  Link Aggregation Control Protocol (use two wires as they are one).

 **ONIE** (Open Netwoking Installed Environment) boot loader